sqrt-xx/mina-ui-deployment/README.md

 ## Introduction

+A short background to this project!
+As a participant of the [zkIgnite Cohort 0]() I implemented a zero-knowledge application called [MAC!]() which stands for "MINA Arbitrated Contracts" which allows one to generate simple (but useful!) zkApps without the need to know any programming!

+Unfortunately, the end product came with a flaw.
+At that moment it was not yet possible to deploy smart contracts using the UI.
+Because of this, MAC! needed a "private key" mode which was highly insecure.
+Another zkApp - [Vale](https://wallet.rpanic.com) by [rpanic](https://rpanic.com) which won the zkIgnite Cohort 0 has also been affected by this problem.

+In the meantime, signing capabilities of AURO wallet improved and I myself have [fixed a SnarkyJS bug](https://github.com/o1-labs/snarkyjs/pull/931) which was also preventing the deployment.
+This repository is an enahanced version of the [Tutorial 4](https://docs.minaprotocol.com/zkapps/tutorials/zkapp-ui-with-react) and it serves as a demo of SnarkyJS deployment capabilities with AURO wallet.

+Try it!
+Test it!
+Let me know if you like it on my [Twitter](https://twitter.com/MarekNarozniak) and visit [my website](https://mareknarozniak.com) to check some more tutorials!

 ## Getting started

 Once you open the zkApp page you will see the SnarkyJS setup screen.
 Be patient, it will take a while, the zero-knowledge circuit is being compiled, wallet is connecting to the network etc...